demisto/content/Packs/Sixgill/Integrations/Sixgill/Sixgill_description.md

 ## Configure an API account
 To configure an instance of Sixgill's integration in Demisto, you need to supply your API key and client Secret.
-Please contact support at cybersixgill.com to receive these.
+Please contact support@cybersixgill.com to receive these.